 - Tests to confirm diagnosis

-- further tests to see if the cancer has spread (metastasised)
+- Further tests to see if the cancer has spread

-A CT (computerised tomography) scan uses x-ray beams to take many pictures of the inside of your body and uses a computer to compile them into one detailed, cross-sectional picture.
-It can detect smaller tumours than those found by chest x-rays, and provides detailed information about the tumour, the lymph nodes in the chest and other organs.
+A CT (computerised tomography) scan uses x-ray beams to create detailed, cross-sectional pictures of the inside of your body.
+This scan can detect smaller tumours than those found by chest x-rays.
+It provides detailed information about the tumour, the lymph nodes in the chest and other organs.

-CT scans are usually done at a hospital or a radiology clinic.
-You may be asked to fast (not eat or drink) for several hours before the scan to make the scan pictures clearer and easier to read.
+CT scans are usually done at a hospital or radiology clinic.
+You may be asked to fast (not eat or drink) for several hours before having the scan.

 Lung function test (spirometry)